ualberta-smr/MiningAnnotationUsageRules/README.md

 5. Specify your library sub-package API prefix [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/6affc29cb05e8d0e4dde3d32e363e9e2693e6f87/miner/src/main/java/miner/Configuration.java#L103), e.g., `org.eclipse.microprofile` is the top-level package that provides entire MicroProfile API.

-**Note** that the usage violation scanner is irrelevant because only MicroProfile and Spring Boot rules are hardcoded, i.e., we do not encode (or provide tools that can easily encode) other usage rules of other libraries.
+**Note** that the usage violation scanner is irrelevant because only MicroProfile rules are hardcoded, i.e., we do not encode (or provide tools that can easily encode) other usage rules of other libraries.
 However, if you are familiar with JavaParser, you can still clone the scanner and adapt the rules to a library of your interest.
 It is probably easier to